A Quantum Multiparty Packing Lemma and the Relay Channel

 We now derive the partial decode-forward lower bound.
-This will actually require the full power of \cref{lem:packing} as the receiver will decode all the messages simultaneously by performing a joint measurement on all $b$ blocks.
-Intuitively, the partial decode-forward builds on the decode-forward by letting the relay only decode and pass on a part, what we will call $P$, of the overall message.
+This requires the full power of~\cref{lem:packing} as the receiver decodes all the messages simultaneously by performing a joint measurement on all $b$ blocks.
+Intuitively, the partial decode-forward builds on the decode-forward by letting the relay only decode and pass on a part, what we call $P$, of the overall message.